Chapter has flat access to the building through automatic doors and lift access to the first floor.

 Audio Described Screenings

 Audio Description is an additional audio track with narration describing events on screen, offered in both cinemas for visitors with a visual impairment.
 For more information please see the RNIB webpage here.
 We also have an induction loop in Cinema 1.
 Please ask at our Information Desk if you require the Audio Description track.
 Films with an Audio Description facility are listed in the programme and online as AD.
 Check individual films under What's On and look for the AD symbol.

 These screenings are recommended for anyone who might benefit from the subtle alterations made to the auditorium environment.
 Films are screened with the lights raised slightly, the volume turned down, and with the trailers and adverts removed.
-People can feel free to move around the cinema or make a noise as they feel comfortable.
+Visitors are free to move around the cinema or make a noise as they feel comfortable.
 Chapter staff will be on hand to help if you need additional assistance.
-Unallocated seating.
 Regular ticket prices apply.
 Relaxed screenings are listed in the programme and online as R. Check individual films under What's On and look for the R symbol.

 Carry on Screaming (Parent & Baby Screenings)

 Every Friday morning, Carry on Screaming allows parents or carers with a child under one to see a film at Chapter without having to worry about their baby causing a disturbance.
 Free entry for babies.